turkialawlqy/laravel-app-settings/README.md

                     'class' => 'form-control', // override global input_class
                     'style' => '', // any inline styles
                     'rules' => 'required|min:2|max:20', // validation rules for this input
-                    'value' => 'turkialawlqye', // any default value 'hint' => 'You can set the app name here' // help block text for input ]
+                    'value' => 'turkie', // any default value 'hint' => 'You can set the app name here' // help block text for input ]
             ]